Church of the Holy Sepulchre: Rotunda and Aedicule

 The rotunda is the building of the larger dome located on the far west side.
 In the centre of the rotunda is a small chapel called the Aedicule in English, from the Latin aedicula, in reference to a small shrine.
 (Note: The word is Kouvouklion in Greek (Kουβούκλιον, modern Greek for "small compartment").)
-The Aedicule has two rooms: the first holds a relic called the Angel's Stone, which is believed to be a fragment of the large stone that sealed the tomb; the second, smaller room contains the tomb of Jesus.
+The Aedicule has two rooms: the first has a pedestal with a relic called the Angel's Stone, which is believed to be a fragment of the large stone that sealed the tomb; the second, smaller room contains the tomb of Jesus.
 Possibly to prevent pilgrims from removing bits of the original rock as souvenirs, by 1555, a surface of marble cladding was placed on the tomb to prevent further damage to the tomb.
-In October 2016, the top slab was pulled back to reveal an older, partially broken marble slab with a Crusader-style cross carved in it.
+In October 2016, the top slab of the burial bed was pulled back to reveal an older, partially broken marble slab with a Crusader-style cross carved in it.
 Beneath it, the limestone burial bed was revealed to be intact.

 Under the Status Quo, the Eastern Orthodox, Roman Catholic, and Armenian Apostolic Churches all have rights to the interior of the tomb, and all three communities celebrate the Divine Liturgy or Holy Mass there daily.
 It is also used for other ceremonies on special occasions, such as the Holy Saturday ceremony of the Holy Fire led by the Greek Orthodox patriarch (with the participation of the Coptic and Armenian patriarchs).
 To its rear, in the Coptic Chapel, constructed of iron latticework, lies the altar used by the Coptic Orthodox.
 Historically, the Georgians also retained the key to the Aedicule.

 To the right of the sepulchre on the northwestern edge of the rotunda is the Chapel of the Apparition, which is reserved for Roman Catholic use.

 Though not within the Church of the Holy Sepulchre compound, directly adjacent to it is the Church of the Redeemer, marking a Lutheran presence at the site.